 - Layer List—Displays a list of operational layers in the app.

-- Legend—Displays a legend for the visible layers in the map.
+- Legend—Displays a legend for the visible layers in the map or scene.

 - Near Me—Allows you to find features within a buffer of a defined address or location, view more detailed information about those features, and get directions to the selected feature.